PaddlePaddle/Paddle/doc/howto/usage/cluster/k8s-aws/README.md

 Use `docker build` to build toe Docker Image:

 ```
-docker build -t your_repo/paddle:mypaddle .
+docker build -t your_registry/your_repo/paddle:your_tag .
 ```

 And then push the built image onto docker registry.

 ```
-docker push  your_repo/paddle:mypaddle
+docker push your_registry/your_repo/paddle:your_tag
 ```
+NOTICE: you need to substitute `your_registry/your_repo/paddle:your_tag` for your own docker image uri.
+We will also use this uri in the following kubernetes yaml file.

 ####Upload Training Data File

-Here we will use PaddlePaddle's official recommendation demo as the content for this training, we put the training data file into a directory named by job name, which located in EFS sharing volume, the tree structure for the directory looks like:
+Here we will use PaddlePaddle's official recommendation demo as the content for this training, we put the training data file into a directory named by job name, which located under EFS sharing volume, the tree structure for the directory looks like:

 ```
 efs